IT Support Automation Examples: 20 Ranked by Operational Impact

 7. Duplicate Ticket Detection

-What it does: Identifies tickets from the same user or about the same incident and links or merges them automatically before agents begin working on both separately.
+What it does: Identifies tickets from the same user or about the same incident and links or merges them automatically.
+This happens before agents begin working on both separately.

 Why it matters: In environments where the same issue can be submitted via email, portal, and phone simultaneously, duplicate handling wastes significant agent time.
 Duplicate detection prevents two agents from resolving the same issue in parallel.